spotinst/help/src/docs/eco/getting-started/connect-azure-ea-to-eco.md

 # Connect Your Azure Account for Eco Analysis

-This document describes what is required for Spot Eco to provide an analysis for potential cost savings.
+This document describes what is required for Spot Eco to provide an estimated cost savings analysis.

 ## Audience